-- marks Master Cases containing Cigarettes produced for the markets and/or by the manufacturers listed in Exhibits B-I, B-II, B-III, and B-IV with a barcode label and a human readable translation; - scans Master Cases containing Cigarettes produced by Philip Morris International for the Tier I, Tier II (including Cigarettes produced by Third Party Manufacturers), and Tier III Markets listed in Exhibit C-II, C-III, and C-IV; - as discussed in Philip Morris International's Sixth Annual Certification of Compliance (the "2010 Certification"), continues to produce Kretek cigarettes in Indonesia subject to a temporary exception to the Master Case labeling and scanning requirements of the Tracking and Tracing Protocols of the Agreement;
+- marks Master Cases containing Cigarettes produced for the markets and/or by the manufacturers listed in Exhibits B-I, B-II, B-III, and B-IV with a barcode label and a human readable translation; - scans Master Cases containing Cigarettes produced by Philip Morris International for the Tier I, Tier II (including Cigarettes produced by Third Party Manufacturers), and Tier III Markets listed in Exhibit C-II, C-III, and C-IV; - as discussed in Philip Morris International's Seventh Annual Certification of Compliance (the "2011 Certification"), continues to produce Kretek cigarettes in Indonesia subject to a temporary exception to the Master Case labeling and scanning requirements of the Tracking and Tracing Protocols of the Agreement; - as discussed in the 2011 Certification, uses common Pack and Carton markings for duty-free products in the following countries: United Arab Emirates, Kuwait, Bahrain, Qatar, Oman and Yemen.
+Although duty-free sales in these markets exceeded one billion units in 2011, the United Arab Emirates, Kuwait, Bahrain, Qatar, and Oman are members of the GCC Customs Union; Yemen's addition to the GCC has been under consideration for some time.
+For these reasons, Philip Mortis International applied uniform packaging to Packs and Cartons sold in these markets pursuant to Exhibit A-5 of Appendix D. The transition of the Ethiopian market to the duty-free pack and Carton markings that currently apply to Africa duty-free products was completed by end of 2011 as planned.

-- as discussed in the 2010 Certification, uses common Pack and Carton markings for duty-free products in the following countries: United Arab Emirates, Kuwait, Bahrain, Qatar, Oman, Yemen, and Ethiopia.
-Although duty-free sales in these markets exceeded one billion units in 2008, the United Arab Emirates, Kuwait, Bahrain, Qatar, and Oman are members of the GCC Customs Union; Yemen's addition to the GCC has been under consideration for some time.
-For these reasons, Philip Morris International applied uniform packaging to Packs and Cartons sold in these markets pursuant to Exhibit A-5 of Appendix D. The transition of the Ethiopian market to the duty-free Pack and Carton markings that currently apply to Africa duty-free products is expected to be complete by the end of 2011.
-Until the completion of this transition period, certain brands remain unavailable with Africa duty-free Pack and Carton markings; as a result, Philip Morris International expects to sell approximately 16 million cigarettes marked with GCC duty-free Pack and Carton markings in the Ethiopian market in 2011. - as noted in the 2010 Certification, has shipped to markets other than their original Intended Market of Retail Sale limited quantities of certain variants in order to test for market demand for these brands, correct an out of stock situation or to deplete stocks, including since the 2010 Certification: - to Azerbaijan 750,000 Cigarettes of the PARLIAMENT SUPER SLIMS brand originally intended for the Russian duty free market; - to the Lebanon duty-free market approximately two million Cigarettes of CHESTERFIELD originally intended for the African duty-free market; - o to Turkey approximately 24 million Cigarettes of the L&M brand originally intended for the duty-free markets of Central Europe South, Eastern Europe and Central Asia; - o to the Japan shipping duty-free market approximately 12 million Cigarettes of L&M originally intended for the Singapore shipchandling market.
+- as noted in the 2011 Certification, has shipped to markets other than their original Intended Market of Retail Sale limited quantities of certain variants in order to test for market demand for these brands, correct an out of stock situation or to deplete stocks, including since the 2011 Certification: - o to Afghanistan duty-free market 1,700,000 Cigarettes of the L&M brand originally intended for the Ukrainian and Moldovan duty free markets; - to the Azerbaijan and Mongolia duty-free market approximately one million Cigarettes of MARLBORO originally intended for the Turkey duty-free market; - o to Turkey approximately 1,700,000 Cigarettes of the L&M brand originally intended for the duty-free markets of Central Europe South, Eastern Europe and Central Asia; and - o to the Japan shipping duty-free market approximately 12 million Cigarettes of L&M originally intended for the Singapore shipchandling market.

-These shipments were approved by the Managing Director for duty-free sales and determined by him to pose little risk of diversion.
+these shipments were approved by the Vice President for duty-free sales and determined by him to pose little risk of diversion.